-Pilkington Eclipse AdvantageTM Low-E Glass can be glazed monolithically, or incorporated into an insulating glass (IG) unit, with the reflective coating on the #2 (room side) surface of the outer light.
-It is not intended for use on the #1 surface of single glazing or IG, and it is not intended for use on the #3 surface of an IG unit.
-When laminated, the coating should not be touching the pvb interlayer in order to preserve its thermal performance values.
+The hard coating of Pilkington Solar-E[TM] glass can be glazed monolithically, or incorporated into an insulating glass (IG) unit, with the coating on the #2 surface (room side of the outside light).
+It is not intended for use on the #1 surface of single glazing or IG, and it is not intended for use on the #3 surface of IG.
+When laminated the coating should not be in contact with the pvb interlayer.
+The coating needs to face air (or gas in an IG unit) in order to preserve the improved thermal performance value of the low emissivity property.